 The System's investments continued to be allocated with a focus on liquidity and risk management.
-Asset allocation moves over the year involved shifting equity exposures toward international markets and trimming allocations across several managers to manage overall portfolio volatility and risk.
-Manager activity over the fiscal year saw five new manager accounts opened and three accounts terminated, while four existing accounts were increased and thirteen accounts were reduced.
-To help maintain exposure to private investments, three new commitments were made during the year.
+Asset allocation moves over the year involved shifting equity exposures toward international markets and repositioning the Fund's fixed income to benefit more from rising interest rates.
+Manager activity over the fiscal year saw two new manager accounts opened and four accounts terminated, while one existing account was increased and nine accounts were reduced.
+To help maintain exposure to private investments there were five new commitments to private investment funds during the year.